querqy/chorus/README.md

 In this first Kata, we're going to take two queries that we know are bad, and see if we can improve them via Active Search Management.
 How do we know that the queries _notebook_ and _laptop_ are bad?
 Easy, just take a look at them in our _Chorus Electronics_ store.

-Visit the store at http://localhost:4000/ and make sure the drop down has _Default Algo_ next to the search bar.
+Visit the store at http://localhost:4000/ and make sure the drop down has _Basic Algo_ next to the search bar.
 Now do a search for _notebook_, and notice that while the products are all vaguely related to notebooks, none of them are actual notebook computers.
 We believe that our users, when they type in _notebook_, are looking for notebook computers, or possibly a paper notebook (which we don't carry as we are a electronics store), not accessories.

 Let's see if _laptop_ is any better.
 Nope, similarly bad results.